 On-Page SEO can cover many areas and it’s one for a future blog post, but there are certain areas that you definitely need to focus on for your website:

-- Title tags (or SEO Titles) – these are titles that you see on Google’s search result and you can adjust that with the help of plugins like Yoast.
+- Title tags (or SEO Titles) – these are the titles that you see on Google’s search result and you can adjust that with the help of plugins like Yoast.

 - Meta descriptions – these are the short descriptions underneath the titles on the search result page, which you can also use Yoast for.